vmware-archive/prerequisite-code/README.md

 `JAVA_HOME`.

 Once Java is installed build the sample project.

 ```bash
 ./gradlew build
 ```
+ _Note: We can do this with the `./gradlew` command since we included the gradle wrapper with the repository._

 # IntelliJ
 We strongly recommend using [IntelliJ](https://www.jetbrains.com/idea/)